Quantitative theory of magnetic interactions in solids: Beyond kinetic exchange

 Very importantly, even in the local-density approximation there is a nonlocality in the kinetic term in the total density functional, via nonlocality of the kinetic-energy term $T[\hat{\rho]}$, due to nonlocality of Kohn-Sham states.
 The total effective magnetic field can be represented as

 and the first term in the r.h.s. of Eq.~\eqref{c345} depends on $\vec{m}(\mathbf{r'})$ at $\mathbf{r'} \neq \mathbf{r}$ even if the exchange-correlation term $\vec{B}_{xc}(\mathbf{r})$ is local.
 This leads to exchange interactions, i.e., a connection between magnetization direction in different points of space.
 In this sense, exchange parameters discussed until now all correspond to kinetic, or indirect, exchange.
+Note that despite GW-approach formally goes beyond locality it deals with the nonlocality in charge density only and not in spin density.
+This means that within GW theory one has only kinetic exchange as well.

 As will be discussed in Section~\ref{examples}, the whole experience of calculations of exchange parameters via the LKAG formula, or its extensions, is that for many classes of systems it reproduces experimental data with good accuracy.
 This means that in most of the cases indirect, that is, a kinetic contribution, to exchange interactions is dominant.
-There is nevertheless a natural questions as to what is exactly neglected in this approach~\cite{katsnelson2003spin}.
+There is nevertheless a natural question as to what is exactly neglected in this approach~\cite{katsnelson2003spin}.
 To answer this question one needs to go beyond the local spin-density approximation and study the nonlocality of $\vec{B}_{xc}[\vec{m}]$.

 There are many works on a general analysis of noncollinear magnetism within density functional without local spin-density approximation~\cite{kleinman1999density,capelle2001spin,capelle2003exploring,katsnelson2003spin,sharma2007first,peralta2007noncollinear,scalmani2012new,eich2013transverse,eich2013transverse1,bulik2013noncollinear,ullrich2018density,sharma2018source, kubler2017theory, kubler1988density, nordstrom1996noncollinear,heine1983magnetic}.
 Here we focus only on one aspect of this activity, namely, the applicability of the local spin-density approximation to the calculations of exchange parameters.
 To study this issue we need to investigate the origin of nonlocality in the exchange-correlation functionals.